wavemotion-dave/NINTV-DS/README.md

 * Adds addtional 16-bit System RAM from 0x360 to 0x4FF
 * Identifies as a STIC 1A for purposes of auto-detection by some programs (such as FW Diagnostics)

+Some games don't need Tutorvision Mode to run at their best - many of decle's offerings (Chippi-Plus and the Studio Vision games) only need the 2K GRAM expansion to look and play their best.
+You can enable the 2K GRAM expansion in the Configuration Options menu without the need for enabling the full Tutorvision mode.

 Missing / Known Issues :
 -----------------------
 * ECS support is partial - there is no UART / Cassette handling but all other ECS features are present (page flipping, keyboard, extra 8-bit RAM and the extra PSG sound channels).